-Franco-Argentinian artist Julio Le Parc is widely celebrated for his bold large scale paintings, objects and installations. „Color and Colors“ pays tribute to his outstanding contribution to the evolution of abstraction as well as his crucial investigations into the field of painting.
-The exhibition pays particular attention to paintings from the 1970s through to the present day, with the earliest work in the exhibition made less than a half decade after the artist received the Grand Prix in painting at the 1966 edition of the Venice Biennale.
+Franco-Argentinian artist Julio Le Parc is widely celebrated for his bold large scale paintings, objects and installations.
+He has made outstanding contribution to the evolution of abstraction along with his crutial investigations into the field of painting.

 Migrating deftly between painting and sculpture, Le Parc’s work has long pushed the historic imperatives of these ancient media, exploring plays of light, space, and perception in imaginatively ambient, energetic works that activate not only their own internal forms but also any space they enter.

-These works exemplify Le Parc’s dogged pursuit of a kind of optic translation, stewarding his career-defining themes seamlessly between static, kinetic, flat, and dimensional media.
+His works exemplify a dogged pursuit of a kind of optic translation, stewarding his career-defining themes seamlessly between static, kinetic, flat, and dimensional media.

 Newly arrived in Paris in the late 1950s, Le Parc was in touch with artists like Victor Vasarely and pioneered what would become known as Op and Kinetic Art, tendencies invested in activating artworks and viewers in turn.
 Along with Horacio Garcia Rossi, Francisco Sobrino, François Morellet, Joël Stein, and Jean-Pierre Vasarely (Yvaral), Le Parc cofounded GRAV, or Groupe de Recherche d’Art Visuel (Research Art Group), a collective committed to pioneering opportunities for viewer interactivity in the visual arts.